rnietoe/Training/docs/AWS/08-Databases.md

 * availabled in 1 AZ
 * single node of 160 gb up to 160tb
 * $0.25 per hour or $1.000 per Tb per year
+* RedShift can also improve performance for repeat queries by caching the result.
+AWS ElastiCache is NOT required

 security: